intel-lab-lkp/linux/Documentation/dev-tools/container.rst

 ``-u, --uid UID``

-    User id to use inside the container.
+    User ID to use inside the container.

-    If the ``-g`` option is not specified and no group id is defined in the configuration file, the user id will also be set as the group id.
+    If the ``-g`` option is not specified and no group ID is defined in the configuration file, the user ID will also be set as the group ID.

 ``-v, --verbose``